biosustain/GRASP/docs/_build/html/_sources/model_analysis.rst.txt

     % Define the path to the input/output files outputFolder = fullfile(, '..', 'io', 'output');

+    % How many models in the ensemble you want to simulate numModels = 5;

+    % How many cores you want to use to run the simulation numCores = 2;

     % Define how many seconds until ODE solver is interrupted.
 The idea is to
     % skip models that take ages to simulate. interruptTime = 40;